hzlmy2002/konla/doc/Endpoint.md

 **Parameters**:

 * max: int.
 This parameter indicates the max number of most frequent key words, should within [1,100].
+Default value is 100.
 * ignorecase: int.
 The default value is 0.
 This parameter indicates whether ignore uppercase.
 0 represents not ignore, 1 represents ignore
 * extractlemma: int.
 The default value is 0.
 This parameter indicates whether extract the lemmas instead of exact words.
 0 represents disable, 1 represents ignore.